MuhammadFahidSarker/HAPL/README.md

-# HAPL - HTML As a Programming Language
+# HTPL - Hyper Text Programming Language
 A programming language using html tag syntax
 Built using ANTLR4 as an experiment